 Along the riverfront levee a tree-shrub belt and switch grass zone are also recognized.
 In the former there is a rapid trend toward increased woody plant invasion into former open space and stands of big blue stem, while false indigo is invading the switch grass belt.

 In the past controlled burning took place as a measure of controlling growth and returning some nutrients to the soil.
-It is suggested that this practice should be reinstated for essentially the same reasons, which are as valid today as were 100 years ago.
-DEP undertook an effort to “reclaim” Thatchbed Island in the early 2000’s, by mowing down the Phragmite and controlled spraying over the course of three years.
-The result is the phragmite is gone, but other invasive species have appeared.
-The lower half of the island has disappeared.
+It is suggested that this practice should be reinstated for essentially the same reasons, which are as valid today as were 100 years ago

 4. Air Quality